SDR4space/FreeVersion/README.md

 The dpkg installer should be able to install needed dependencies by itself.

-The following packages are required :
+In case of trouble or for manual installation, the following packages are required :
 * SoapySDR, __version 0.8__
 * fftw3-3
-* liquid-sdr
+* liquid-sdr (libliquid1d)
 * libsndfile1
 * libliquid1d
 * mosquitto